|Poverty and Literature 2019

 segregation, however, the geographic area of the already established

-black ghettos in these cities expanded only slowly, leaving these
+black ghettos in these cities expanded only slowly, leaving new

-Cities increasingly turned to zoning in an effort to separate residential
+Cities increasingly turned to zoning laes in an effort to separate

-that often prohibited not only the construction of new residential
+"industrial," a label that often prohibited not only the construction

-construction but even the improvement of old residential buildings.
+of new residential construction but even the improvement of old

-steadily.
-By 1950, the average "isolation index" in northern ghettos
+increased steadily.
+By 1950, the average "isolation index" in northern

-was almost 90 percent, meaning that, on average, African Americans
+ghettos was almost 90 percent, meaning that, on average, African

-segregation never experienced by any European ethnic group in the
+segregation never experienced before by any European ethnic group in the

 IMPOVERISHING THE GHETTO